Intra-Company Transfer Visa

-We can help with the Tier 2 ICT visa licence.
+We can help with the ICT visa licence.

-The worker must be employed overseas, be transferring to a UK entity which is linked to the sending business by common ownership or control, and be sponsored by the UK entity as a Tier 2 (ICT) worker meeting the minimum skills and salary thresholds.
+The worker must be employed overseas, be transferring to a UK entity which is linked to the sending business by common ownership or control, and be sponsored by the UK entity as an ICT worker meeting the minimum skills and salary thresholds.

 The ICT visa is not a route to UK settlement, although ICT visa holders may be permitted to switch to the skilled worker route (which is also a sponsored visa) while still in the UK, subject to meeting the qualifying requirements.

 Under the new rules taking effect for 2021, the ICT cooling-off period, as it applies to intra-company transfers, will be adjusted to provide more flexible provision for shorter-term assignments.
 As such, the rule requiring a migrant whose leave has expired to wait 12 months before applying again will be replaced with the simpler requirement that an intra-company transferee cannot remain the UK for more than five years in any six-year period within that route, except where they qualify to be granted up to nine years on the basis of their salary.

 Once an employer has a valid ICT sponsor licence in place, the overseas worker can be transferred to the UK subsidiary or branch under the following categories: